Agile Tradespace Exploration for Space Rendezvous Mission Design via Transformers: Results and Analysis

 Next, generalization across both orbital domains and flight times is evaluated by varying the targets’ orbital elements, thereby inducing different underlying relative dynamics.
-The performance of the trained model under these conditions is summarized in Figure~\ref{fig:kep_analysis}.
-Similar to the previous subsection, the test scenarios are drawn from the same distribution as the training dataset.
-While the success rate of convergence is slightly lower under ART initialization, both the achieved optimality and the number of iterations required for convergence remain equivalent or superior when using ART-generated initial guesses.
-This outcome reflects not only the inherent challenge of generalization but also the greater difficulty of the problem setting itself.
-Namely, far-range rendezvous (150–400 km separation), as opposed to the LEO case ($<20$ km), makes steering the system to the terminal state significantly more sensitive to small errors in the control inputs.
-Since ART inference entails sequential prediction of control inputs and forward dynamics propagation, the generated trajectories are dynamically feasible; however, strict satisfaction of the terminal constraint is not explicitly enforced, aside from conditioning on the queried goal token.
-In these more demanding scenarios, violations of the terminal constraint, which is an inherent limitation of the current ART inference architecture, exert a stronger influence on the subsequent SCP, often resulting in slower or incomplete convergence.
-Nevertheless, consistent with the earlier experiment on generalization across flight time, the relative advantage of ART becomes increasingly pronounced as the cumulative constraint violation of the CVX solution grows.
+The performance of the trained model under these conditions is summarized in Figure~\ref{fig:kep_analysis_test}.
+The test scenarios are drawn from the same distribution as the training dataset.
+The results present a similar trend to that of the LEO rendezvous scenario, where the success rate of the SCP's convergence using ART initialization outperforms the CVX initialization across most of the $c_1$ bins, while both the achieved optimality and the number of iterations required for convergence remain equivalent or superior when using ART-generated initial guesses.